omkarb09/Dino-game/README.md

 - Keep the chrome tab with game running in focus
 - Enjoy the game with hand gestures !!

-Model used was taken from the following project, do check out the article and git repo for more info:
+Gesture recognition model used was taken from the following project, do check out the article and git repo for more info:

 https://towardsdatascience.com/tutorial-using-deep-learning-and-cnns-to-make-a-hand-gesture-recognition-model-371770b63a51
 https://github.com/filipefborba/HandRecognition